Optional Lectio Divina Prayer

 Proverbs 27:17 says, “Iron sharpens iron, and one man sharpens another.”
 When a sword gets dull, it cannot be sharpened easily; it takes another iron tool to sharpen it back into precision.
 In our own lives, we need strong, virtuous friends who can help us smooth the rough edges of our faults and sharpen us in virtue.
 And a sword is an excellent analogy for the battle each one of us must face in keeping the faith: If we allow our faith to grow dull and weak, we are going to snap under the pressure of this world.
 However, if we have fellowship, we will be sharp enough not only to resist temptation but to grow even stronger.

 Over and over, we see this dynamic played out in the lives of the saints.
 It’s been said that saints come in clusters: Whenever you read about a saint, you discover that they rarely became a saint on their own.
 Usually, other saints were right by their side, sharpening them in the process.
 Their intense fellowship spurred them to pursue a deeper holiness and increased their desire to share Jesus with others, even in difficult circumstances.
 St. Francis Xavier had St. Ignatius of Loyola; St. Teresa of Avila had St. John of the Cross; St. Felicity had St. Perpetua.
-Who do you have?
+Whom do you have?
 Finding virtuous friends can help you get to heaven and make a deeper impact for Christ here on earth.

 Sometimes, we are also called to make changes in our friendships.
 If the people we are spending time with aren’t leading us closer to Christ — if they aren’t “sharpening” us — we might have to make some tough decisions.
-While we shouldn’t abandon these friends, we can’t allow them to lead us away from the faith, either.
+While we shouldn’t abandon these friends, we can’t allow them to lead us away from the Faith, either.
 This might require us to change the amount of time we spend with these friends or change the activities we do with them.
 Also, we may not be able to rely on these friends in the most important areas of our lives because they aren’t yet thinking with the mind of Christ.
-This process of change can be difficult, but as Christians, we need friends who will make us sharper, not duller.
+This process of change can be difficult, but as Christians, we need friends who will make us sharper, not duller

 We can certainly invite our non-Catholic friends to experience the love of Christ themselves.
 We have a unique opportunity to call these friends to conversion.
-How much better is it when these friends get to hear the Gospel from someone they know and trust?
-And how beautiful is it when our non-Christian friends come to know Jesus and become friends who can also help us draw closer to him?
+How much better it is when these friends get to hear the Gospel from someone they know and trust!
+And how beautiful it is when our non-Christian friends come to know Jesus and become friends who can also help us draw closer to him!

 Discuss: Are you and your friends helping each other become saints?
 How so?
 Do you need to make any changes in your friendships?